piazzai/piazzai.github.io/index.md

 ## Bio

 I am a social scientist interested in organization, strategy, and decision-making.
 I study how people use concepts and categories to compete or coordinate in markets.
-My work weaves together ideas from organization theory, cognitive psychology, behavioral economics, and computer science.
-My research methods are quantitative and formal, including statistics, deep learning, agent-based simulation, and modal logic.
+My work weaves together ideas from organizational sociology, cognitive psychology, behavioral economics, and computer science.

 ### Academic positions